"To Hell and Back"

 we'll stomp them dead and chop them up

-and do a little dance
+and do our little dance

 this Hell derives from bowing down